-Financial Management Outcomes #2 and #4
+Financial Management (FM) Outcomes #2 and #4

-Outcome Lead: Alyssa Smiley

-Outcome Executive: Stacy Marcott
+Outcome Lead: Alyssa Smiley Outcome Executive: Stacy Marcott

-GAO Outcomes: (FM 2) Obtain an unmodified opinion on internal control over financial reporting (ICOFR) to demonstrate effective internal controls; and (FM 4) Sustain unmodified opinions for at least two consecutive years on internal control over financial reporting (ICOFR).
+GAO Outcomes: (FM 2) - Obtain an unmodified opinion on internal control over financial reporting (ICOFR) to demonstrate effective internal controls; and (FM 4) - Sustain unmodified opinions for at least two consecutive years on ICOFR.

-DHS Successes: DHS has proven its capacity and capability for strong financial reporting and management, as noted by ten consecutive unmodified ("clean") financial statement opinions and the reduction of material weaknesses from ten in 2006 down to two by 2021.
-Specifically, in FY2020 DHS was able to fully remediate a long-standing significant deficiency over Property, Plant, and Equipment.
+DHS Successes: DHS has proven its capacity and capability for strong financial reporting and management, as noted by eleven consecutive unmodified ("clean") financial statement opinions and the reduction of material weaknesses from ten in 2006 down to two by 2021.
+Specifically, in FY 2020 DHS was able to fully remediate a long-standing significant deficiency over Property, Plant, and Equipment.
 Furthermore, the Department remediated the portion of the Financial Reporting material weakness associated with actuarial retirement liabilities - these liabilities totaled \$67.3 billion at the end of FY 2020 - roughly half of total DHS liabilities.
 In FY 2021, DHS downgraded the Journal Voucher and Beginning Balance deficiency from being a contributor to the Financial Reporting material weakness.

-While additional challenge areas were noted in FY 2022 that resulted in four areas of material weakness being identified, DHS remains committed to resolving these deficiencies.
+While additional challenge areas were noted in FY 2022 and FY 2023 that has resulted in a recent increase to five areas of material weakness being identified, DHS remains committed to resolving these deficiencies.
 Given this demonstrated record of success, DHS does not believe that the current modified opinion on ICOFR poses a substantial, unmitigated risk to successful financial management at DHS.